PiwikPRO/PPMS-PublicDocs/tracker/js_tracking_api.rst

 .. warning::

-    When you set a Custom Dimension, that value will be used in all tracking requests within a page load.
+    When you set a Custom Dimension, its value will be used in all tracking requests within a page load.

 .. warning::
     This function does not send any data to the :term:`Analytics`.
 It sets a Custom Dimension to be sent with following events (e.g. page view, ecommerce events, outlink or download events).